 8. “The Other Wise Man” by Henry van Dyke

-Traditionally, when we think of the Wise Men of the Christmas story, we think of three kings.
+Traditionally, when we think of the wise men of the Christmas story, we think of three kings.
 For this story, van Dyke imagines a fourth wise man who misses the rendezvous with the other kings and must journey to visit the Christ Child on his own.
 The quest that follows is an immersive and richly detailed story.

 Read it here | Listen here